 Community Volunteer Hours

 Every year, Black Hills Community Bank Employees are encouraged to participate in an annual goal for community volunteer hours.
 The goal is set at 100 hours per the number of FTEs at the bank.
-In 2016 the Employees completed 4239 hours volunteering at non-profits, serving on committees or boards, and participating in community events or fundraising activities.
+In 2018, the employees completed 5000 hours volunteering at non-profits, serving on committees or boards, and participating in community events or fundraising activities.
 Over 150 organizations benefited from Community Bankers offering their time and assistance within the Black Hills community.
-Employees have exceeded their goals each year since the program was established by the CIC in 2010.
+Employees have exceeded their goals each year since the program was established by the CIC in 2010 with over 25,000 hours of volunteer service performed.

 How Can We Help Your Organization?